Bar Soap vs Body Wash: Which Is Better for Your Skin, the Environment, and Daily Routine?

 This depends largely on the quality of the soap.

-Poorly made bar soap can feel drying.
-But well-crafted cold process soaps often retain natural glycerin and plant oils that help maintain skin balance.
+Poorly made bar soap can feel drying, but well-crafted cold process soaps often retain natural glycerin and plant oils that help maintain skin balance.

 Cold process soap is particularly valued because the method:

-- preserves the integrity of natural oils
+- Preserves the integrity of natural oils

-- retains naturally occurring glycerin
+- Retains naturally occurring glycerin

-- requires less heat during production
+- Requires less heat during production

 Many people find that plant-based bar soap leaves skin feeling cleaner without the heavy residue sometimes associated with liquid cleansers.